/ Oregon Work Accident Lawyer

 Our firm helps workers through the retraining program, ensuring they access the help needed to resume meaningful employment.

-If you’ve been involved in a workplace accident, having the right legal support is key to safeguard your interests and obtain the compensation you deserve.
-At Boyadzhyan Law Firm, we are dedicated to managing work accident cases in Oregon, Michigan, providing individualized guidance tailored to each client’s unique situation.
+If you’ve been hurt on the job, securing experienced legal representation is key to safeguard your interests and obtain the compensation you deserve.
+At Boyadzhyan Law Firm, we focus on representing workers’ compensation matters in Oregon, Michigan, providing individualized guidance tailored to each client’s unique situation.

 Our services include: